Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Results

 \subsection{Correlations between information overload and fake news}

-Having described both the information overload metric as well as the fake information indicator, let us now assess the level of correlation between these two.
+Having described both information overload metrics as well as the fake information indicator, let us now assess the level of correlation between these two.
 To quantify it we use sample Pearson correlation coefficient, defined for a given community $i$ is

-where index $t$ goes over the weeks, $T_i$ denotes the number of weeks in the time series and $\bar{f}=\frac{1}{T_i}\sum_{t=1}^{T_i}f_t$, $\bar{G}=\frac{1}{T_i}\sum_{t=1}^{T_i}G_t$.
+where index $t$ goes over the weeks and $X$ represents one of the three metrics ($G$, $H$ or $U$) the $T_i$ denotes the number of weeks in the time series and $\bar{f}=\frac{1}{T_i}\sum_{t=1}^{T_i}f_t$, $\bar{X}=\frac{1}{T_i}\sum_{t=1}^{T_i}X_t$.
 The coefficient is the calculated by creating two time series for each community, where the first one contains Gini index for consecutive weeks $G_t$, while the second one the fraction of fake news $f_t$, also at weekly level.
 The crucial distinction comes from the way these time series are obtained.

-Figure \ref{fig:fig2}a presents the correlation coefficient versus size of the community, where both Gini index and $f$ are calculated \textit{globally}.
-In this case we combine all the data from all the subreddits to obtain topic distribution (method $Fd$) and the fraction of fake news and after having done that, we calculate relevant measures $G_t$ and $f_t$ at the community level.
-In such a way, large communities give substantial input and the changes in the small ones are shadowed, however we are able to track the overall relation.
-As can be seen from \ref{fig:fig2}a, for an overwhelming majority of cases we see strong positive correlation between IOL and fake news.\\
+It is possible to measure the relationship between information overload and the fraction of fake news at the global level by calculating the overall correlation coefficient between these two time series.
+These results are shown for different metrics in Fig. \ref{fig:corr}, strongly suggesting a small role played by the type of BERT model.
+Indeed, regardless of the chosen method (here, full-dataset $Fd3$ and community-level $Dsr2$), global correlation values stay at a similar level, indicating a connection between fake news levels and information overload, in particular for the entropy as well as for the $U$ metrics with $x_0 \ge 1/2$.

-The picture changes once we calculate the fraction $f$ for each subreddit separately (i.e., now $f$ stands for the fraction of fake news in a given community), keeping the topic distribution scheme the same (see Fig. \ref{fig:fig2}b).
-For the majority of communities we obtain insignificant results and the remaining part of communities is inconclusive, showing similar number of negatively and positively correlated cases.
-The last method, shown in Fig. \ref{fig:fig2}c that relies on a different topic distribution method ($Ds$ -- per community one) provides less insignificant results, however the spread is still large.
+This picture changes dramatically when we move from global time series to local ones.
+Detailed results shown in Fig. \ref{fig:fig6}, where the correlation coefficient is calculated at the community level (i.e., for each subreddit separately), suggest that the ratio of topics to posts and the $U$ metric with $x_0 \le 0.5$ are strongly connected to fake news time-series.
+Both Gini index and entropy bring ambiguous results in contrast to the global level analysis.